 Discussion: 1ps resolution is tbd., question of whether or not to replicate the same text for all CIDs.
+Offline discussion: agreement to stick with legacy 15.4ab timestamp resolution ~15.65ps.
+Editor's choice to replicate, or reference the text.

 CID 237